Tanzania

 United Republic of Tanzania

 The Republic of Bulgaria does not have a functioning embassy in Tanzania.
-Bulgarian nationals residing for a short or longer period of time in Tanzania can contact on consular issues the Embassy of the Republic of Bulgaria in Addis Ababa, Ethiopia.
+Bulgarian citizens residing in Tanzania for a short or long term can contact the Embassy of the Republic of Bulgaria in Addis Ababa, Ethiopia for consular matters.

-Embassy of the Republic of Bulgaria in Ethiopia
+Embassy of the Republic of Bulgaria in Addis Ababa, Federal Democratic Republic of Ethiopia

 The Embassy of Tanzania in Berlin has been accredited to Bulgaria.